The International Copywriters Association

 - 3And the Offer is your Proposal where you demonstrate its value and explain why it's worth getting now.

-The premise of CEO is this: "Better conversions occur when the evidence matches the claim and the offer matches or beats expectations."
+The premise of CEO is this: "Better conversions occur when the evidence matches the claim, the offer matches or beats expectations, and the audience is in need of the product."

-Think about how that skill will improve your confidence and ability to do the one thing that will make you stand out from the crowd.
+That skill improves our confidence and increases our ability to stand out from the crowd.
 Without a big idea, all copy is mundane.
 The only copy worth paying for is original copy.
 It's how Ogilvy earn their high fees to this day.

 "If you have a truly big idea, the wrong technique won’t kill it.
 And if you don’t have a big idea, the right technique won’t help you" - David Ogilvy, The Father of Advertising